dwightjack/grunt-email-boilerplate/README.md

 **`test` Tasks**

-Extends `dist` task by sending the compiled email to any configured recipient and starts a static server at `http://localhost:8000` pointing to the `dist{YYYYMMDD}` folder.
+Extends `dev` and `dist` tasks by sending the compiled email to any configured recipient.
+In order to use this task you have to provide a target environment by running either `test:dev` or `test:dist`.
+To customize email transports and recipients refer to the `send` tasks in `Gruntfile.js`.

 ###Tasks Customization